chukschiazor/portfolio/README.md

 **Data Analyst @ JISC (_January 2022 - January 2023_)**
 - Conducted data scraping, extraction, cleaning, organization, and analysis to identify Higher Education Institutions in the United Kingdom committed to investing in Learning and Teaching products.
 Gained insights into their agreements and spending patterns to inform business strategies.
 - Formulated and automated the KPI reporting process, providing real-time insights to identify areas of improvement for members.
 Achieved a 20% increase in customer value through actionable recommendations.
+- Developed Interactive Analytics UI Dashboards for digital resource management and digital content negotiated by Jisc improving members (HE and FE Institutions) usage and value discount offered by Jisc.
 **Communication Analyst @ Novo Health Africa (_March 2019 - July 2020_)**
 - Conducted analysis and reporting, visualizing a wide range of online performance data, and presenting to Management.
 - Introduced a dynamic email service, and produced the first ever ‘Novo Strivia’ and Health Hacks media programs.